jmquigs/ModelMod/README.md

 ModelMod is a system for modifying art in games.
 It works by replacing 3D models (and textures, optionally) at the renderer level.

-You start by selecting and snapshotting some model in the target game.
+You start by selecting and snapshotting a model in the game.
-This snapshot can then be edited in a 3D modeling tool.
-When the game runs and draws the original model, ModelMod transparently swaps in your modified version, and renders that in place of the original.
+This snapshot can then be edited in a 3D modeling tool and re-exported.
+Then you can load it back into the game, where it will be transparently rendered in place of the original.

 [![Join the chat at https://gitter.im/jmquigs/ModelMod](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/jmquigs/ModelMod?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)